Last Updated on 2 weeks by Publishing Team

 5. Who will receive the COVID-19 vaccines?

-For now, due to the limited global supply and high global demand for COVID-19 vaccines, Fiji’s vaccines will be prioritized and provided to those who are considered most vulnerable to COVID-19.
+Due to the limited global supply and high global demand for COVID-19 vaccines, Fiji’s vaccines have been prioritized and provided to those who are considered most vulnerable to COVID-19.
 These groups of individuals have been prioritized because they are either at a higher risk of catching COVID-19 or suffer from underlying health conditions that increase their risk of becoming seriously ill or dying if they get the disease.

 Fiji’s priority groups who will receive the COVID-19 vaccines first are: